 Myofascial release (MFR) is awesome.
-That is what I came away with from my intensive MFR training.
+That is what I came away with from my initial intensive MFR training.
 It is also the word (over)used by one of our wonderful trainers.
-Other popular words were s words, such as splendid, super, safe, spontaneous, succulent, special, sublime, serene.
+Other popular words were "s" words, such as splendid, super, safe, spontaneous, succulent, special, sublime, serene.

 "Got up this morning with a pain free back in over a decade."

 Myofascial Release is a safe and very effective hands-on technique.
-It involves applying gentle sustained pressure into the myofascial restrictions to eliminate pain and restore motion.
+It involves applying gentle sustained pressure into the fascial restrictions to eliminate pain and restore motion.

 "I could even feel my organs relaxing"